"If you don't know where you're going, you might wind up some place else." ― Yogi Berra

-(Just so we are clear, it won’t.
-This goes for all the techies [not just IT] out there who info-dump their resume with so many jargons, they forget that it’s a Generalist HR who’ll eventually go through your resume (after it has been successfully parsed by the ATS of course).
+Just so we are clear, it won't.
+This goes for all the techies not just IT out there who info-dump their resume objective statements with so many jargons, they forget that it's a Generalist HR who'll eventually go through your resume (after it has been successfully parsed by the ATS of course).

-A tech-heavy resume, contrary to popular belief, will not make you look fly.
+A tech-heavy resume objective, contrary to popular belief, will not make you look fly.

 If at all you can't avoid all the jargons, at least spare a thought for the HR (and, um, your own future) and extend those points to include the quantifiable impact you managed to achieve for the organization.

-Don’t have a 5-page resume wherein the first page is dedicated to the Professional Summary.
-That’s suicide.
+Don't have a 5-page resume wherein the first page is dedicated to the resume objective section.
+That's suicide.

-Have a crisp 5-line summary with minimal jargons or numbers.
+Have a crisp 3-4 line summary with minimal jargons or numbers.
 Leave the specifics for the work profiles and the rest of the resume.

 The job of the Summary section is to pull the recruiter further into your resume, not drive them away to the next applicant.

-If the exponential rise of job boards and forums did anything, it was to make it easier for applying to jobs.
+If the exponential rise of job boards and forums did anything, it was to make it easier to apply for jobs.